glouppe/info8002-large-scale-data-systems/lecture1.md

 ## Definition

-A distributed system is a collection of entitites with a common goal, each of which is *autonomous*, *programmable*, *asynchronous* and *failure-prone*, and which communicate through an **unreliable** communication mediu.
+A distributed system is a collection of entities with a common goal, each of which is *autonomous*, *programmable*, *asynchronous* and *failure-prone*, and which communicate through an **unreliable** communication mediu.